In Exercises 5–8, identify the class width, class midpoints, and ... | Channels for Pearson+

 Class Boundaries

-Class boundaries are the values that separate one class from another in a frequency distribution.
-They are determined by taking the upper limit of one class and the lower limit of the next class, ensuring there are no gaps between classes.
-For example, the class boundaries for the age range 20-29 would be 19.5 (lower) and 29.5 (upper), allowing for a continuous range of data.
+Class boundaries are the values that separate one class interval from another in a frequency distribution.
+They are typically calculated by taking the average of the upper limit of one class and the lower limit of the next class.
+For example, the boundary between the classes 0-99 and 100-199 would be 99.5.
+Class boundaries help in accurately representing continuous data and avoiding gaps between classes.

 Recommended video: